Edwin (EDWIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Edwin Historical Price

-According to the latest data gathered on Edwin live price page, the current price of Edwin is 0.00873189USD.
-The circulating supply of Edwin(EDWIN) is 979.96M EDWIN , giving it a market capitalization of $8.55M.
+According to the latest data gathered on Edwin live price page, the current price of Edwin is 0.00629717USD.
+The circulating supply of Edwin(EDWIN) is 979.96M EDWIN , giving it a market capitalization of $6.20M.

 The Edwin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EDWIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.